microsoft/knack/docs/validators.md

 **Command-level Validators**

 Command-level validators can operate on any arguments on the command.
-This is useful when you want a validator to make use of more than a single argument.
+This is useful when you need to control the validation sequence.

 **Argument-level Validators**

 Argument-level validators should only operate on a single argument.

-The order argument-level validators are executed in is not guaranteed so don't use an arguments that make use of multiple arguments.
+The order argument-level validators are executed in is not guaranteed so don't use multiple argument-level validators that rely on the same arguments.